AdobeDocs/analytics-platform.en/help/components/use-components-in-workspace.md

 To add a metric to a project in Analysis Workspace:

-1. Start adding a metric to your project in Analysis Workspace, as described in [Begin adding components to a project](#begin-adding-components-to-a-project).
+1. Start adding a metric to your project in Analysis Workspace,as described in [Add components to a project](#add-components-to-a-project).